ElesCloud/ESCDocuments/HANDBOOK.md

 3. During any combat operations, communcation should be limited to combat-pertinent conversation.
 Light banter is fine, but it should not overwhelm combat pertinent communication or be disruptive.
    - Individuals who become upset or find themselves complaining a lot are strongly recommended to take a break.
    - Participants who fail to comply with a request to pipe down will lose their voice privileges.
-   - ESC personnel are not permitted to mute other ESC personnel.
-If there is an inter-personnel problem, it should be resolved in other ways.
+   - ESC personnel are not permitted to mute other ESC personnel except in rare approved cases.
+If there is an interpersonal problem, it should be resolved in other ways.

 4. Gear restrictions apply.
    - ESC personnel may only use gear made available from the official armory.